mhxia2001/AFE-BiFeO3-films/README.md

 The *R3c*, *Pnma*, and *P4mm* phases correspond to the *R*-like, *O*-like, and *T*-like structures in BiFeO3 film, respectively.
 - p -- polarization (μC/cm²)
 - u -- local mode amplitude
-- w -- octahedral rotation angles (rads)
+- w -- octahedral rotation angles (rads.)